 - avoiding foods that make it worse, such as cabbage, corn, brussel sprouts, onions, beans and cauliflower

-- eating slowly and chewing your food for longer – this reduces the amount of air you swallow and helps to break your food down before it enters your stomach and bowel
+- eating slowly and chewing your food for longer – to reduce the amount of air you swallow and help to break food down

-- activated charcoal tablets or powders - these can absorb smell and may help
+- activated charcoal tablets or powders - these can also absorb smell

 - eating ginger - this is said to help digestion

 You might also find it better to eat 6 small meals a day, rather than 3 large ones.
 Smaller meals are easier to digest and may produce less wind.

 Some medicines can help to reduce wind.
 Speak to your doctor, nurse or pharmacist about which one may be best for you.